gnardinosaur/necessaryActs/README.md

-# README
+## Necessary Acts

-Simple yet elegant to do app with list and calendar view.
+A simple yet elegant to-do app with list and calendar views.

 - Tiana & Nick